IBM-Cloud/vnf-samples/pdns-mongo-nodejs/README.md

 Restart server VSI.

-Also, ensure that port 27017 is open in sever VSI in cloud.ibm.com:
+Also, ensure that port 27017 is open in server VSI in cloud.ibm.com:

 Open port 27017 on your Server VSI.